-- 1. The parent/guardian is to walk with student to the bus loading doors and release the student to the bus aide/PSA. - 2.
-Bus aide/PSA is to accept the child at the loading doors and assist the student to their seat on the bus and place the student in their safety restraint. - 3.
-Bus driver will not move the bus until the bus aide/PSA completes the process of seating the student.
+- 1. The parent/guardian is to walk with the student to the bus loading doors and release the student to the bus aide/PSA. - 2.
+Bus aide/PSA is to accept the child at the loading doors and help the student to their seat on the bus and place the student in their safety restraint. - 3.
+The bus driver will not move the bus until the bus aide/PSA completes the process of seating the student. - 4.